jjneely/whisper-backup/README.md

 * boto: For Amazon AWS S3 support as remote store
 * python-swiftclient >= 3.0.0 (timeout support): For OpenStack Swift support as remote store
+* google-cloud-storage: From PyPI for Google Cloud Storage remote store

 Assumptions
 -----------